Journey Through the Frozen Frontier: Coldest Country in the World

 Norway

 Norway is also considered as the coldest country in the world.
 Norway is renowned for its severe climate and magnificent winter landscapes.
 It is situated in Europe’s northernmost region.
 Norway’s climate, which is primarily subarctic and boreal, is well-known for its extreme cold, particularly in the north.
 Cities like Tromsø experience winter temperatures as low as -20 degrees Celsius (-4 degrees Fahrenheit).
 Winter temperatures in coastal regions, including Oslo’s capital, can reach highs of -5 to -10 degrees Celsius (23 to 14 degrees Fahrenheit).
+It is one of the coldest country in the world.
 However, the winters are harsher in the hilly interior and the northern regions.

 Kazakhstan